2026CASA MASACCIOIn progress

 Opening 6 June, h 18.00

-On June 6, 2026, Casa Masaccio | Centre for Contemporary Art presents Imitation of Life (Imitare la vita), the first solo exhibition at an Italian public institution by Taiwanese artist Skyler Chen.
+Casa Masaccio | Centre for Contemporary Art is delighted to present Imitation of Life (Imitare la vita), the first solo exhibition at an Italian public institution by Taiwanese artist Skyler Chen.
 Curated by Marta Papini and organised in collaboration with the gallery MASSIMODECARLO, the exhibition unsettles the traditions of Western painting through fractured forms and narrative fragments.

 Skyler Chen was born in 1982 in Kaohsiung, Taiwan, and lives and works in Rotterdam.